 The nose is composed of 80% water and 20% ash, nitrogen, protein and carbohydrates: chemical description is not able to make the scent and taste of this delicacy that many love to hate and many, precisely because of its characteristic aroma reminiscent of moss and methane gas.
 Eight main varieties of truffle, six black (ordinary black, black Muscat, black hamate, black summer, Black and prized black winter) and two white: whitebait and white truffle (truffle great pico), the most valuable and sought, the most expensive, but also the most good.

 That's why truffles can be eaten all year round: varieties have different harvesting seasons, although the white bond varieties are generally harvested between October and December, period in which they are concentrated most of the events and fairs.
 One of the most important is to Acqualagna, city of the province of Pesaro Urbino, which it represents a big productive pole of the Italian truffle, from white precious to precious black, that is grown in the surrounding hills.
-Aqualagna, which by law it is along with Alba truffle cities, It is the largest Italian district of truffles: Here there are more than 2 thousand miners members, the so-called “trifolau”, and the city's economy is based on its prized tuber (just Acqualagna was inaugurated in 2018 a nice truffle museum with a multisensory and multidisciplinary approach, must visit): 10 outlets, 8 companies that live by transforming and selling truffles, 15 resales dedicated to the truffle in all its forms, from fresh to dry up to a variety of products based on truffles.
+Aqualagna, which by law it is along with Alba truffle cities, It is the largest Italian district of truffles: Here there are more than 2 thousand miners members, i cosiddetti “trifolau”, and the city's economy is based on its prized tuber (just Acqualagna was inaugurated in 2018 a nice truffle museum with a multisensory and multidisciplinary approach, must visit): 10 outlets, 8 companies that live by transforming and selling truffles, 15 resales dedicated to the truffle in all its forms, from fresh to dry up to a variety of products based on truffles.
 The most expensive is the prized white (that we can not cultivate), with prices that can range from 2 to 5 euro per gram, depending on the year and the seasons.
 The truffle, either black or white, It is an ingredient that can make unique even a simple dish.
 If you want to be inspired and try some recipes with white or black truffle (prized by the scorzone), try the 30 egg yolks tagliolini with truffles, the crostini with quail egg and truffle, the pasta with artichokes, bacon and truffle, the wonderful eggs with fondue and truffles whior, the sole rolls with summer truffle.